Skip to main content

 The mechanisms of this suppression are precise and well-documented.
 Chronically high cortisol levels can inhibit the release of GnRH from the hypothalamus, effectively turning down the master signal for the entire HPG system.
 Even if GnRH is released, cortisol can make the pituitary gland less responsive to it, leading to reduced secretion of LH.

 For men, LH is the direct signal for the Leydig cells in the testes to produce testosterone.
 Lower LH means lower testosterone production.
-The impact is a direct, dose-dependent relationship ∞ as the physiological burden of increases, the functional capacity of the reproductive and endocrine axis diminishes.
+The impact is a direct, dose-dependent relationship ∞ as the physiological burden of chronic stress increases, the functional capacity of the reproductive and endocrine axis diminishes.

 This biological reality provides a clear explanation for symptoms like profound fatigue, low libido, mood disturbances, loss of muscle mass, or brain fog that can arise during a period of intense, protracted conflict.
 These are classic signs of hormonal disruption.
 Your body, prioritizing immediate survival by keeping the HPA stress axis online, is systematically deprioritizing long-term functions like reproductive health and metabolic regulation.
 It is a biological trade-off made under duress.